smokingpun/smokingpun.github.io/_posts/2015-05-15-Developing-a-message-architecture-through-card-sorting.md

 >Developing a message architecture gave me a lot of confidence that our new website was going to work.
 If there is no thinking involved in the first instance then copywriters and designers will have to make it up.
 You, as a business owner, should be responsible for ensuring that the necessary thinking process takes place before you bring in other people.
 After all, it affects everything on your website and beyond: the colour palette, the font, the images, the style of the words, everything to do with your marketing collateral.
 It’s unthinkable not to have this thinking in place before a major web project begins.

 >The card sorting exercise also made me question a lot of things: do we really want to be seen this way?
 How can we stand out from competitors?
-For example, every agency says they are data driven but through developing the process of message architecture we realised we were actually maths-driven.
+For example, nearly every agency says they are data-driven but through developing a message architecture we realised we were actually maths-driven.
 This is a point of differentiation from our competitors and has caught the attention of prospective customers.

 <img class="Artios-screenshot" src="/images/Artios-copy-screenshot.png" alt="screenshot showing some copy from Artios website inspired by their message architecture">